deepset-ai/haystack-home/content/blog/announcing-haystack-ecosystem/index.md

 With these changes, Haystack is easier to understand, easier to navigate, and easier to adopt across the product family.

-This evolution reflects how Haystack is used in practice today—as an open, modular foundation for development and the core of a platform supporting production AI systems ranging from retrieval-based pipelines to agent-based workflows.
+This evolution reflects how Haystack is used in practice today, as an open, modular foundation for development and the core of a platform supporting production AI systems ranging from retrieval-based pipelines to agent-based workflows.

-We’ll keep building Haystack together with the community, customers, and partners—focused on transparent, debuggable, production-grade AI systems teams can trust and evolve over time.
+We’ll keep building Haystack together with the community, customers, and partners, focused on transparent, debuggable, production-grade AI systems teams can trust and evolve over time.